Payments and levies for self-employed workers in 2026: taxes, social security, health and flat-rate tax

 What is the Trade Register and what is it for?
 We have focused on all this in our article.

-For health insurance, the minimum deposit will increase to CZK 3,143 in 2025.
-The amount changes right from the January payment, so standing orders need to be amended in this respect.
+For health insurance, the minimum deposit has increased to CZK 3,306 in 2026.
+The amount will always change as soon as the January payment is made.
 However, if you pay more than the legal minimum, you don’t have to worry about anything until your tax return.
 If you forget to change the amount of the minimum deposit at the bank, the health insurance staff will usually notify you of the underpayment.

 Self-employed people who work as a sideline do not pay the minimum health insurance advance.
 Simply submit an income and expenditure statement to your health insurance company once a year and then, if necessary, pay the premium at once according to your actual income.